-Hunter Bost is co-founder of McDuff Capital, where he focuses on small manufacturing, as well as multi-family, residential, and commercial real estate development.
+Hunter is co-founder of McDuff Capital, where he focuses on small manufacturing, as well as multi-family, residential, and commercial real estate development.
 Previously, Hunter was a principal with Electra Partners, where he put his fluent Spanish to use managing the firm’s Latin American investments.
-Hunter currently lives with his wife and sons in Antigua, Guatemala.
+A graduate of the University of North Carolina at Chapel Hill, Hunter currently lives with his wife and sons in Durham, NC.

-Linda Gojak is Past President of the National Council of Teachers of Mathematics.
+Linda is Past President of the National Council of Teachers of Mathematics.
 After teaching mathematics in grades 4-8 for more than 20 years, in 1999, she became the first director of the Center for Mathematics Education, Teaching, and Technology at John Carroll University in Cleveland, Ohio.
 She has received several teaching awards, including the Presidential Award for Excellence in Mathematics and Science Teaching.
 Linda has authored a series of books on problem-solving for grades 3-6 and is currently completing work on a series for elementary teachers entitled The Common Core Mathematics Companion.

 Arjan is Board President of T2TGlobal.
 He has a 40-year career in education that includes teaching at the elementary and university levels, researching and developing K-8 products, starting an education nonprofit serving students in Latin America, and founding three educational publishing companies.
 He is a regular presenter at national and state level mathematics education conferences where he often reports on his experiences in classrooms around the world.
 He has served as principal investigator on several federally funded research and development projects.